Strengthening Engagement through Improved Onboarding and Participation for Members in Mental Health Recovery

 Limited access to members

-Limited staff capacity
+Minimal staff capacity

-How they guided our design principles
+How the insights guided our design principles

 Discovering Insights